zspatter/network-simulation/README.md

 -  `exceptions` - `GraphElementError`, raised (and caught internally, with an optional printed message) for invalid graph operations like adding a duplicate node or edge

 ### <ins>Allocation Strategies</ins>
-`network_simulator.allocation` decides *which* feasible organ/patient pairs to actually form.
+`organflow.allocation` decides *which* feasible organ/patient pairs to actually form.
 A strategy is a (matcher, scorer) pair - the two axes are independent, so strategies can be compared to see whether a result is driven by the matching algorithm, the scoring model, or both:

 - **Matchers** (`allocation.matchers`) - *how* matches are chosen:
   - `GreedyMatcher` - processes organs one at a time, assigning each to its highest-scoring available patient (the project's original behavior)